Organization for the Protection of the People's Struggle: History

-In April 1944 it was renamed as National Civil Guard, though members of OPLA continued operations.
+In April 1944, it was renamed as National Civil Guard, though members of OPLA continued operations.

 The organization was also active during the December 1944 events in Athens.
 Hundreds of executions of anti-communists or collaborators took place in the vicinity of the ULEN refineries.

 Among its victims was also the well-known actress Eleni Papadaki.

-During the subsequent Greek Civil War, it was renamed as People's Civil Guard.
-It acted especially in Thessaloniki and Northern Greece in 1946–1947 (in these regions the name of the organization was Close Self-Defense, Στενή Αυτοάμυνα in Greek).
+In 1947, during the subsequent Greek Civil War, it was renamed as "People's Civil Guard".
+It acted especially in Thessaloniki and Northern Greece in 1946–1947 (in these regions the name of the organization was "Close Self-Defense", Στενή Αυτοάμυνα in Greek).
 One of its more notable later actions was the assassination of Justice Minister Christos Ladas (who had signed the execution of hundreds of communists) in Athens on 1 May 1948, by OPLA and KKE member Efstratios (Stratos) Moutsogiannis.
 In Macedonia and Epirus during the Civil War, the OPLA assassinated many high-ranking officers of the Greek Gendarmerie.

 During the Greek Civil War, OPLA turned the monastery of St. George in Feneos into a concentration camp and killing ground for those they deemed "reactionaries".
-The concentration camp was well-organized for mass killings, with 6-7 resident killers that worked round the clock in busy times.
+The concentration camp was well-organized for mass killings, with 6-7 resident killers that worked around the clock in busy times.
 It is believed that hundreds were killed.